 - The mission of Eugenio María de Hostos Community College is to offer access to higher education leading to intellectual growth and socio-economic mobility through the development of linguistic, mathematical, technological, and critical thinking proficiencies needed for lifelong learning and for success in a variety of programs including careers, liberal arts, transfer, and those professional programs leading to licensure.

-- The teacher population of 275 teachers has declined by 19% over five years.
+- The teacher population of 275 teachers has stayed relatively flat over five years.

 |CUNY Hostos Community College||(NY) Community College Avg.|